“Time and experience will reveal to sober researchers the precision of the number and the other things written about it.” – St. Andrew of Caesarea

 This idea that the Papacy is one of the Beast of Revelation 13 is not a novel concept and has been proposed since the Dawn of the Protestant Reformation.
 In fact we can go much earlier to the writings of those in the 12th century like the Catholic Church’s own Joachim De Fiore who called the Papacy the Antichrist.
 The Eastern Orthodox historicist perspective is slightly different than the Western Historicist interpretations in that there is more of a focus on the fulfillment of the Second Beast as the Papacy, and not the First Beast, which is often interpreted by the early Western Reformers to be the Papacy.
 In previous articles we examined the Eastern historicist narrative that the Papacy is the fulfillment of the Second Beast of Revelation 13.
 For example, one article focused on the concept of the “buying and selling” of verse 13:17 through a few of the parables from the Gospels like the Parables of the Talents and the Ten Virgins, and through the testimony of a great Orthodox Saint (Seraphim of Sarov) who taught that the acquiring the Holy Spirit is the goal for every Christian, and this is synonymous to trading and settling accounts or “debts” with God.
 This concept of “trading” with the Holy Spirit is to be applied to Revelation 13, and not the literal hysterical interpretations of bar codes, chip IDs and vaccine “marks”.
 Next in Part II, we examined the biblical and apocryphal writings to identify and link the Rise of the Papacy with Simon Magus who traveled to Rome and the resulting practice of simony within the church.
 That is, the Papacy used deception and so called miracles of acquiring powers of the Holy Spirit through the forged Isidorian Decretals and the Donations of Constantine and Pepin to claim Religious Supremacy and Temporal Powers.
 Armed with these two horns of power, the Papacy was led down the path of manipulation of salvation and of the Holy Spirit through acts of simony, enforcement of the “Filioque” modification to the Nicene Creed, forced celibacy and trafficking of fake or stolen relics and most notably Papal Indulgences which led to the Protestant Reformation.
 And finally, we examined in Part III, the parallels of Ezekiel 9:4 “mark” and “tau” symbol with the “mark” of Revelation 13 and Revelation 14, showing that the “mark of the beast” is related on some level to the Sign of the Cross, even as an anti-chrismation symbol for the Second Beast of Revelation 13.
 That is, the “sign” or “mark” of Ezekiel 9:4 “tau” symbol which was a prefigurement to the Sign of the Cross, must be considered as part of an interpretation of the 666 mark as St. John the Theologian borrowed the same idea for marking the foreheads in Revelation 7, 13, and 14.
 The Ezekiel 9:4 verse and its significance remains a mystery to those claiming to correctly identify the mark of the beast as the Covid-19 vaccine.
 The vaccine is the latest idea for the obligatory mark or “forerunner” to the mark, just as was thought to be the case with older ideas for such a mark to allow the “buying and selling” and financing of loans such as credit cards, chip cards and digital tattoos which were thought to be a mark before the start of the pandemic.
 However, based on the critical evidence given to us in Ezekiel 9:4 on the nature of the mark, the mark of Revelation chapters 13 and 14 therefore MUST be interpreted in such a similar way to demonstrate its association to the Sign of the Cross, the very mark drawn on the foreheads in the Old Testament scriptures.

 The calculation of 616 as identified by some of the church fathers provides strong evidence to make the case for the number 616 as being the legitimate number representing the mark and name of the man represented behind the pseudo-lamb beast of Revelation 13.
 The animal used to describe the identity of the second beast is in the form of a lamb.
 This is none other than the Lamb of God with the number XIC who took away the sins of the the world and stands on Mount Zion.
 Behold then the contradictory images presented to us by the Holy Spirit of God to St. John the Theologian.
 The Book of Revelation presents to us the True Lamb standing on Mount Zion with the 144,000 sealed with the sign of the IC IX Cross on their foreheads.
 The Apparent Lamb stands opposite the True Lamb sealing his followers with his own opposite mirror image and backwards sign of the Chi Rho to identify the “Lateinos” who desired all to “make an image to the beast.”
 The contradiction and opposite nature in the signs of the crosses we can find visibly today between the Eastern and Western churches.
 The True Lamb identifies his followers with the sign of the IC IX on the foreheads with holding three fingers, as equals, together, to represent the Holy Trinity while the other two fingers are bent to represent the dual nature of the True Lamb.
-The Apparent Lamb has altered reversed mirror image Sign of the Son of Man with an open right hand to identify the Lateinos who recognize him as the head of the Universal Church.
+The Apparent Lamb has altered reversed mirror image Sign of the Son of Man with an open right hand and crossing in reverse order (a mirror image) to identify the Lateinos who recognize him as the head of the Universal Church.
 The Apparent Lamb would rise to power through the craft and deceit of three forged documents establishing two horns of power, the temporal and religious, which allowed him to breath life to the image of the beast.
 The making of the image of the beast was successfully completed with the adoption of the Filioque and the declaration of Papal Infallibility, both of which manipulated the “trading” or “buying and selling” of the gifts of the Holy Spirt through simony to the small and great, rich and poor, and free and slave men.

 Meanwhile many Orthodox Christians remain oblivious to the fact that time and experience has revealed the true calculation for the number of the beast as St. Andrew of Caesarea indicated, becoming drunk with the wine of the wrath of fornication given by the Mystery Babylon, still to this very day, as they continue to look for a future Antichrist to rule from Jerusalem for three and a half years.
 They still look for any and all signs of the coming apostacy from the Orthodox faith while encouraging the disobeying of bishops in favor of isolated geronda quotes as they are convinced the vaccine is the precursor to the mark of the beast.
 In reality, they have “missed the mark” on the identity of the second beast.
 But the time is coming soon when Orthodox Christians will be called to shake off the moral slavery of Babylon and make ready to welcome the approaching Kingdom of God, as they one day will celebrate and worship again in the resurrected New Jerusalem and the Square of that once Great City.
 “Repent, for the kingdom of heaven is at hand.”